alicecaluisi/Plotting-macros/README.md

 - **QAplots_pT.C**: given the results obtained after having run the [trackJetqa.cxx task](https://github.com/alicecaluisi/O2Physics/blob/master/PWGJE/Tasks/trackJetqa.cxx), it plots the comparison of the pT histograms for GlobalTracks, loose and tight cuts
 - **QAplay.C**: given the results obtained by QAplots.C, it plots the comparison of the projections of the quality assurance histograms for GlobalTracks, loose and tight cuts
 - **QA_plot_comparisons.C**: given the results obtained by QAplots.C, it plots the comparison of the quality assurance histograms for GlobalTracks, loose and tight cuts

+These tasks can be run inside the O2Physics environment by running: root *macro_name*